Search for Important Questions

 1. Write short notes on any two of the following: Educational Provision in Indian Constitution, Education and Human Rights, Role of State Government in Education.

-3. What is the relation between education and the state?
-Explain the phenomenon of educational institutions as an instrument of the state.
+3. What is the relation between Education and Investment?
+Describe Education as an Investment.

 GKPAD.COM by SK Yadav | Disclaimer